 Applicants with completed applications submitted by the March 1 deadline will be invited to self-nominate for the Diversity Fellowship via a 600-word essay describing how they believe they will contribute to the diversity of campus and of their programs.

-We anticipate that up to eight Chancellor's Fellowships and one Lovill Fellowship will be awarded to outstanding new graduate students each academic year.
+We anticipate that up to seven Chancellor's Fellowships ($6,250 for the academic year) and one Lovill Fellowship ($8,830 for the academic year) will be awarded to outstanding new graduate students each academic year.
 If you are applying for Summer or Fall admission and you meet the eligibility criteria you will be sent an email inviting you to apply after the March 1 deadline.
-One Lovill Fellowship will be awarded to the top Chanceller's Fellowship applicant.
+One Lovill Fellowship will be awarded to the top-ranked Chanceller's Fellowship applicant.
 Applicants will be required to provide a 500 word essay on the importance of graduate education at Appalachian State to their career goals.

 Chancellor's Fellows should meet the following criteria :

-- Unconditional admission to a graduate degree program at Appalachian for Summer or Fall.
+- Unconditional admission to a main campus graduate degree program at Appalachian for Summer or Fall.

 - Full-time status intended (minimum enrollment in 9 graduate credit hours).